 Etihad Airways have launched the First Apartment which I previously photographed on its A380 superjumbos.
 The First Apartment is a room with a large leather armchair and a separate bed of more than 6 feet.
 I will share what it feels like to travel on board Etihad’s Airbus A380 in First Class in the trip report below.

-Etihad Airways features in my top 10 best list of the best airlines for longhaul Business Class and I have also compared Etihad First Class to British Airways, Emirates and Qatar in First.
+Etihad Airways features in our top 10 best airlines for longhaul Business Class and I have also compared Etihad First Class to British Airways, Emirates and Qatar in First.

-You can read my review of the Etihad Business & First Class airport lounge at Heathrow terminal 4.
+You can read our review of the Etihad Business & First Class airport lounge at Heathrow terminal 4.